Coherent Equalization of Linear Quantum Systems: Examples

 \subsubsection{Guaranteed cost equalization}

 Consider the equalization system shown in Fig.~\ref{cavity}.
-The channel consists of an optical cavity and two optical beam splitters.
+The channel consists of an optical cavity and two optical beamsplitters.
 As in the previous example, the input fields $u$ and $w$ are scalar.
-For simplicity, suppose that the transmittance parameters $k_1^2$, $k_2^2$ of the beam splitters are equal, and that $k_1, k_2$ are real positive numbers, and so $k_1=k_2=k$ is a real constant.
-Thus, the relations between the input and output fields of the beam splitters are
+For simplicity, suppose that the transmittance parameters $k_1^2$, $k_2^2$ of the beamsplitters are equal, and that $k_1, k_2$ are real positive numbers, and so $k_1=k_2=k$ is a real constant.
+Thus, the relations between the input and output fields of the beamsplitters are